DefGuard/docs/in-depth/architecture.md

 ### Basics

-Core is a Rust web server which is exposed as REST API and GRPC web server with typescript and rust clients, it handles connection to database, ldap server and gateway core also handles user authorization via ldap account.
+Core is a Rust web server which is exposed as REST API and GRPC web server with typescript and rust clients, it handles connection to database, LDAP server and gateway core also handles user authorization via LDAP account.
 It's configurable using Environmental Variables which you can find [here](environmental-variables-configuration.md).

 See detailed API docs [here](https://google.com).